Kali-Hac/3D-SRID-Survey/README.md

 ### **Benchmark Datasets**
 **Overview of SRID benchmark datasets.
 The number of skeletons in training is reported.
-“S” denotes single or egocentric view. \textit{RGB-estimated} 3D and 2D skeleton datasets are listed. $^{\star}$ denotes an interdisciplinary benchmark for gait and disease prediction.**
+“S” denotes single or egocentric view.
+RGB-estimated 3D and 2D skeleton datasets are listed. $^{\star}$ denotes an interdisciplinary benchmark for gait and disease prediction.**

 ![image](https://github.com/Kali-Hac/3D-SRID-Survey/blob/main/overview/Dataset_Overview.jpeg)

 ### **Studies by Different Categories**
+**Performance and characteristics comparison of existing hand-crafted, sequence-based, and graph-based methods on different benchmark datasets (BIWI (S/W), IAS-Lab (A/B), KS20).
+Representative gait recognition methods using skeleton data are also compared following the same person re-ID evaluation protocol.
+We report the parameter sizes (Million) and summarize their properties.**

 ![image](https://github.com/Kali-Hac/3D-SRID-Survey/blob/main/overview/method_overview.jpg)